ACH vs Wire Transfer Speed

 With ACH transfers, you can both send and request payments.
 With a few exceptions, ACH transfers are both sent and received inside of the United States.

-With wire transfers, you can only send payments (there is no ability to initiate a request).
+With wire transfers, you can only send payments (there is no ability to initiate a request, unless a reverse wire is set up, which essentially authorizes the recipient to initiate the wire on behalf of the sender).
 Wire transfers can be sent and/or received internationally.

 ACH and Wire Transfer Costs